Old vintages lying safely in Batailley's cellar

 2002 SUDUIRAUT: Fine botrytis and sweetness.
 Very honeyed and refined.
 Not as powerful as 2001 and 2003, but a splendidly crafted wine.
 90p.
 Tasted three times - last time in September 2007.
 Consistent notes.

 1999 SUDUIRAUT: Fine botrytis, much finesse and balance.
 Very honeyed and tastes deliciously of apricots.
 91p.
 Tasted twice - last time in March 2010.

 2002 DU TERTRE: It provided aromatic and tasty berries and good length on the palate.
 87p.
 Tasted twice - last time in August 2005.
 Consistent notes.

 2001 DU TERTRE: Aromatic, sophisticated and seductive.
-It was a very classy and very classic wine, which continues its refined form.
+It was a very classy and very classic wine, which continued its refined form.
 It thoroughly deserves 92p.
 Tasted twice - last time in September 2004.
 Consistent notes.

 2000 DU TERTRE: This wine is a real catch for all the money!
 Dense, superbly concentrated, perfectly ripe blackcurrants, cherries and blackberries, silky tannins, incredibly much finesse and refinement.
 Very long on the palate.
 It tasted like a dream.
 Simply a great wine, which probably is du Tertre's best vintage.
 It will easily keep until 2025.
 92p.
 Tasted twice - last time in March 2009.
 Consistent notes.

 1999 DU TERTRE: This was a lighter version of 1998, which with its very fruity, charming and round attitude, will quickly win new friends.
 It was a pleasure to drink, but this wine can stay like that for another 5-7 years.
 87p.
 Tasted in September 2003.

 1997 DU TERTRE: The new owner tried without any luck to convince the previous owner that late harvesting would benefit the wine.
 That's why du Tertre in this vintage is well charming, elegant, and with tasty fruit, but also light and slightly four-squared.
 It's ready to drink but can keep all the ingredients together in a couple more years.
 85p.
 Tasted in September 2003.